DataFire/Integrations/integrations/generated/azure_redis/README.md

 * RedisCreateProperties `object`: Properties supplied to Create Redis operation.
   * sku **required** [Sku](#sku)
   * staticIP `string`: Static IP address.
 Required when deploying a Redis cache inside an existing Azure Virtual Network.
   * subnetId `string`: The full resource ID of a subnet in a virtual network to deploy the Redis cache in.
-Example format: /subscriptions/{subid}/resourceGroups/{resourceGroupName}/Microsoft.{Network|ClassicNetwork}/VirtualNetworks/vnet1/subnets/subnet1
+Example format: /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/Microsoft.{Network|ClassicNetwork}/VirtualNetworks/vnet1/subnets/subnet1
   * enableNonSslPort `boolean`: Specifies whether the non-ssl Redis server port (6379) is enabled.
+  * minimumTlsVersion `string` (values: 1.0, 1.1, 1.2): Optional: requires clients to use a specified TLS version (or higher) to connect (e,g, '1.0', '1.1', '1.2')
   * redisConfiguration `object`: All Redis Settings.
 Few possible keys: rdb-backup-enabled,rdb-storage-connection-string,rdb-backup-frequency,maxmemory-delta,maxmemory-policy,notify-keyspace-events,maxmemory-samples,slowlog-log-slower-than,slowlog-max-len,list-max-ziplist-entries,list-max-ziplist-value,hash-max-ziplist-entries,hash-max-ziplist-value,set-max-intset-entries,zset-max-ziplist-entries,zset-max-ziplist-value etc.
   * shardCount `integer`: The number of shards to be created on a Premium Cluster Cache.
   * tenantSettings `object`: A dictionary of tenant settings